Skip to main content

 RecencySignals from the last 30, 60, or 90 days

 Market Signals and AI Search are complementary, not competitive.
-AI Search finds investors based on historical behavior — who has backed relevant companies before.
-Market Signals finds investors based on current expressed conviction — who is thinking and writing about your space right now.
+AI Search finds investors based on historical investing patterns.
+Market Signals finds investors based on current expressed conviction, specifically surfacing investors that are thinking and writing about your space right now.
 The strongest targets are investors who appear in both: historical portfolio fit and recent public thesis expression.
 Those investors have pre-formed views on your category, are actively thinking about it, and have a track record of backing it with capital.
-Use Market Signals alongside AI Search, New Funds, and Similar Companies to build a multi-signal investor list where every target is supported by more than one conviction signal.
+Use Market Signals alongside AI Search, New Funds, and Similar Companies to build a multi-signal investor list that zooms in on the “most likely” investors.